- Eligibility

 Rent in arrears is a grant.

-- their housing security’s at risk if payment isn’t made, for example a notice of termination has been served or is imminent
+• their tenancy's at risk if payment isn’t made, for example a notice of termination is imminent or has been served

 Amount of assistance